ManonLef/ManonLef/README.md

 - [Weather App](https://github.com/ManonLef/weather-app): Mainly to get a feel for working with API's and async code
 - [Binary Search Tree](https://github.com/ManonLef/bst): I'm sharing this one instead of my Knights Travails for I feel like the BST exercise was the most elaborate of the Computer Science projects to figure out.

-## Currently learning
+## Currently Learning

 I'm currently learning about TDD.
-For my testing practice I'm using Jest
+For my testing practice, I'm using Jest.

 [![My Skills](https://skillicons.dev/icons?i=jest)](https://skillicons.dev)